Tanvipatel9/License-detect-NFS/README.md

 # License-detect-NFS
 TASK:
 -
-- A model created to showcase a practical implementation of the NFS file system
+- A demo created to showcase a practical implementation of the NFS file system
 - The main task of the model is to detect a Lisence plate and out put the plate number

 REQUIREMENTS: